mostman/Slackbuilds/chromium/README.md

 # Optional dependencies to build:
 * llvm >= 12.0.0 (Is avalible throught slack package or my [llvm](https://github.com/mostman/Slackbuilds/tree/main/llvm) buildscript or prebuilt [llvm slackware ARM](https://github.com/mostman/Slackbuilds/releases/tag/13.0.0-rc3) package)
+Might be a good consideration if you are intending to build it chromium/comium-ungoogled your self, as Slackware ARM´s llvm/clang version is missing lld.

 Some last notes.
 Make sure you have at least 10-20 GB free space on your memory card, drive or USBstick (Or where ever you store the source code and tmp folder) and at least 1 GB swap space.